1. Measure the area to be covered:

 -As shown on our Compost Application Guide (below), at a depth of one inch, one cubic yard of compost or topsoil will cover 324 sq ft, 162 sq ft if spread two inches deep, and 120 sq ft if spread three inches deep.

-When being used a “nutritive mulch”:Because compost encourages plant growth, it should not be used to try to suppress weed growth.
+When being used a “nutritive mulch”:Because compost encourages plant growth, it should NOT be used to try to suppress weed growth.
 Instead, bark mulch or wood chips are better suited for that purpose.
-However, when Farm-Crafted Compost compost is being used as a nutritive mulch (ie. around the base of individual plants, or in DENSELY planted gardens), we do NOT recommend applying it at more than 2 to 3 inches thick for the reasons described below:
+However, when Farm-Crafted Compost is being used as a nutritive mulch (ie. around the base of individual plants, or covering the entire surface in DENSELY planted gardens), we also do NOT recommend applying it at more than 2 to 3 inches thick for the reasons described below:

 -Excessive Salt: Most vegetables and flowers are salt-intolerant, and since our Farm-Crafted Compost is made exclusively from animal manure, it therefore contains higher salt concentrations than compost made from plant residue and food residuals.